mr-biz/yubikey_ssh_bitwarden/README.md

 1. Unlocks Bitwarden vault using rbw
 2. Prompts for a name for the new SSH key
 3. Generates an ED25519-SK SSH key using the YubiKey
-4. Retrieves the YubiKey's serial number
+4. Retrieves YubiKey information (serial number or device type)
 5. Creates a Bitwarden entry using rbw, containing the private key, public key, and YubiKey information

 ## Security Considerations

-- The script stores the private key in Bitwarden but cannot be used without the YubiKey that it was created with.
+- The script stores an encrypted version of the SSH private key in Bitwarden.
+The key cannot be used without the YubiKey that it was created with.
 Ensure your Bitwarden account is properly secured.
 - Using the `--no-touch-required` option reduces security by not requiring physical touch for authentication.
 - Using the `--verified-required` option enhances security by requiring user verification (e.g., PIN entry) for authentication.
 - rbw maintains a background process to hold keys in memory, similar to ssh-agent or gpg-agent.
 This improves usability but requires proper system security.